-The roots of the Arabic language delve deep into the Semitic language family, demonstrating its ancient origins and connection to languages like Hebrew and Aramaic.
-Its flourishing began with the advent of Islam in the 7th century when Arabic became the language of the Holy Quran.
+The roots of the Arabic language delve deep into the Semitic language family, showcasing its ancient origins and connection to languages like Hebrew and Aramaic.
+Its true flourishing began with the advent of Islam in the 7th century when Arabic became the language of the Holy Quran.
 This event not only standardized and unified the language, forming its classical form, but also served as a powerful catalyst for its spread across the Middle East, North Africa, and parts of Central Asia and Europe.

-During the so-called Golden Age of Islam (8th to 13th centuries), Arabic became the lingua franca for scholars, philosophers, mathematicians, physicians, and astronomers.
+During the Golden Age of Islam (8th to 13th centuries), Arabic became the lingua franca for scholars, philosophers, mathematicians, physicians, and astronomers.
 Works written and translated into Arabic not only preserved and developed the knowledge of the ancient world (Greek philosophy, Roman law) but also laid the foundations for many modern scientific disciplines, such as algebra, chemistry, optics, and medicine.
-It was precisely thanks to the Arabic language that European science gained access to the Greek heritage (Aristotle, Galen) and Indian discoveries (Arabic numerals, the concept of zero), which became the cornerstone for the subsequent development of the Renaissance in Europe.
+It was precisely thanks to the Arabic language that European science gained access to Greek heritage (Aristotle, Galen) and Indian discoveries (Arabic numerals, the concept of zero), which became the cornerstone for the subsequent development of the Renaissance in Europe.
 Thus, Arabic did not merely transmit knowledge; it actively contributed to its multiplication and global dissemination.

-The influence of the Arabic language is immense and felt in many other languages worldwide, including Persian, Turkish, Urdu, Swahili, Spanish, and also Uzbek, where a large number of Arabisms entered, especially in religious, scientific, cultural, and even everyday terminology.
-These borrowings enriched the lexical composition of languages, brought new shades of meaning, and contributed to the development of intellectual thought by integrating ideas and concepts of Arab civilization.
+The influence of the Arabic language is immense and felt in many other languages worldwide, including Persian, Turkish,Urdu, Swahili, Spanish, and also Uzbek, where a large number of Arabisms entered, especially in religious, scientific,cultural, and even everyday terminology.
+These borrowings enriched ISSN 2195-1381 Volume- 4 May 2025 the lexical composition of languages, brought new shades of meaning, and contributed to the development